sagarcodesandbox/aws-snowflake-microservices/Comprehencive_AWS_Documents/AWS-Services-To-Learn-For-Microservices.md

     * **AWS Step Functions**: A **serverless workflow service** for orchestrating complex business processes.
     * **AWS App Mesh**: A **service mesh** that standardizes communication and provides greater visibility between microservices.
     * **Amazon CloudFront**: A **Content Delivery Network (CDN)** that caches content at edge locations to reduce latency and improve performance.

+##  CI-CD Devops ##

+### EKS DevOps CI/CD Pipeline

+Here is a breakdown of a typical, automated pipeline for an AWS microservices project using EKS, converted into Markdown format.

+---

+#### 1. Code & Commit (Source Stage)

+* **Developer Action**: A developer writes code for a microservice and pushes it to a Git repository.
+* **AWS Services**:
+    * **AWS CodeCommit**: A fully managed source control service that hosts private Git repositories.
+(You can also use GitHub, GitLab, etc.)

+CodePipeline is configured to watch this repository for any new commits.
+When a new commit is detected, the pipeline automatically starts.

+---

+#### 2. Build & Test (Build Stage)

+* **Automated Action**: CodePipeline triggers a build job.
+* **AWS Services**:
+    * **AWS CodeBuild**: A fully managed build service.
+It compiles the source code, runs unit tests, and importantly, creates a **Docker container image** of the microservice.
+The container image is tagged with a unique identifier (e.g., the Git commit hash).

+---

+#### 3. Store & Tag (Container Registry)

+* **Automated Action**: The newly created container image is pushed to a central repository.
+* **AWS Services**:
+    * **Amazon ECR (Elastic Container Registry)**: A fully managed container registry.
+It stores the Docker image securely and makes it available for deployment.
+ECR is where your microservices "live" as container images.

+---

+#### 4. Deploy (Continuous Delivery)

+This is the stage where the new microservice version is deployed to your live EKS cluster.

+* **Automated Action**: CodePipeline takes the ECR image tag from the previous stage and uses it to update your Kubernetes deployment manifest.
+* **AWS Services**:
+    * **AWS CodeDeploy**: A service that automates code deployments.
+In an EKS context, it often works with a tool like `kubectl` to apply the updated Kubernetes manifest.
+    * **EKS**: The cluster receives the updated deployment manifest and schedules the new pods to run on the available worker nodes (either EC2 or Fargate).
+It gracefully terminates the old pods once the new ones are ready and healthy.

+---

+#### 5. Run & Orchestrate (Runtime)

+* **Live Application**: The new version of your microservice is now live.
+* **AWS Services**:
+    * **EKS**: Manages the pod lifecycle, ensuring the right number of pods are running.
+    * **ELB (as Ingress)**: The Application Load Balancer routes live traffic to the new pods.
+    * **Route 53**: Directs all incoming requests to the ALB.

+---

+#### 6. Monitor & Observe (Feedback Loop)

+* **Continuous Monitoring**: The pipeline is not complete until you have a feedback loop.
+* **AWS Services**:
+    * **Amazon CloudWatch**: Gathers logs, metrics, and events from your EKS cluster and microservices.
+    * **AWS X-Ray**: Provides a visual trace of every request as it flows through your microservices, helping you identify bottlenecks and errors.

+This feedback loop allows your team to catch errors and performance issues quickly, which can then trigger a new commit, restarting the entire cycle.